Should we vote in a new government? Or should we link up with the struggle to usher in a democratic society?

 The democratic organisation of all people as citizens of the world would need to operate through different scales of social co-operation.
 Locally, in town or country, we would be involved with our parish or neighbourhood.
 Even now, there are many thousands of men and women throughout the country who work voluntarily on parish and district councils and in town neighbourhoods for the benefit of their communities.
 But these efforts would be greatly enhanced by the freedoms of a society run entirely through voluntary co-operation.

 Such local organisation would be in the context of regional co-operation which could operate by adapting the structures of present national governments.
-Whilst some departments such as Inland Revenue and the Treasury, which are essential to the state would be abolished, others like Agriculture and the Environment could have an important job to do, especially in the early days of socialism.
+Whilst some departments such as those for administering tax and state finances, which are essential to the state would be abolished, others like Agriculture and the Environment could have an important job to do, especially in the early days of socialism.
 Such structures – adapted to the needs of socialist society – could be part of regional councils and would assist in the work of implementing the decisions of regional populations.

 Carrying out decisions